SNOMED-Documents/snomed-editorial-guide/procedure-attributes.md

 | Intravenous route | Venous structure |
 | Oral route | Mouth region structure |

-Table 1: Examples of complementary values of Route of administration and Procedure site - Indirect
+Figure 7.
+Examples of complementary values of Route of administration and Procedure site - Indirect

 ## Using access device